sslukess/KwikMaffs/README.md

 ### toCents

-When doing financial calculations, it is best practice to use cents (299c) in place of dollars ($2.99), as it allows the use of whole numebrs and avoids a whole class of potential errors.
+When doing financial calculations, it is best practice to use whole numbers (299c) in place of fractional numbers ($2.99), as it allows the use of whole numbers and avoids a whole class of potential errors.
 The toCents function will convert a floating dollar.cents number (e.g. $4.50), to a cents amount.
 This might seem trivial (i.e. Math.floor(num * 100)), however due to some low level language features, it is not quite that simple. e.g.

 ```